 One of the best things to do on a Porto city break is a sightseeing boat cruise on the River Douro.
 Most tours cost about 15 Euros and last 1 hour.
 You can book on the day and just come back at the time of your trip.
 It’s a relaxing journey and you get a different aspect of Ribeira from the water.

 After your cruise, take the Gaia Cable Car (telérifico de Gaia) back up to bridge level.
 It’s a really short trip (about 5 minutes) but needs to be done!

 You’ll get a beautiful view of the 16th century monastery (Mosteiro da Serra do Pilar) as the gondola alights.
 Jardim do Morro is another hilltop park that’s popular in the evenings with sunset lovers.

 On the final day of our 3-day itinerary in Porto, we headed back to Baixa for some shopping and sights that we’d missed the first day.
 I wanted to see the Capela das Almas (Chapel of Souls), another Azulejo-tiled church on rue de Santa Caterina.
 Admission to this church is free.

 Another of Porto’s top historic attractions is the Igreja de Santa Ildefonso, which stands proudly overlooking the city.

 Plus, if you haven’t already seen Sé Cathedral (Sé do Porto), this would be a good opportunity.
 Admission is free, but it costs 3 Euros to enter the cloisters.

-Another of Porto’s top attractions near here is the magnificent Palácio da Bolsa, the Stock Exchange Palace.
+The magnificent Palácio da Bolsa, the Stock Exchange Palace, is also in this area of Porto and worth a visit.
 Remember to look up, as it has some of the most impressive ceilings.

 Brunch in Porto